What made me 'me'...

 Boori Pryor once told me that to make a place feel like home you have to get to know the land and its people.
 Australia’s first people have given me that gift.

-With awesome Noongar musician, performer, entrepreneur, reconciliation hero and film maker, Phil Walley Stack, I have written a book called Rocky and Louie.
-Illustrated by the remarkable Dub Leffler (who drew on his own visit to the same communities for inspiration) this book features two brothers whom we think the whole of Australia will fall in love with.
+With awesome Noongar musician, performer, entrepreneur, reconciliation hero and film maker, Phil Walley Stack, I wrote a book called Rocky and Louie.
+Illustrated by the remarkable Dub Leffler (who drew on his own visit to the same communities for inspiration) this book features two brothers we think the whole of Australia will fall in love with.

 It all feels like a coming together now.
 My work is featured in the new WA Museum and I can’t express how honoured I am.
 More than anything it makes me feel West Australian.

 Nitja wiern boodjar barruniny nguny.
 This spirit country holds me.